luiscarlosgph/dockerx/README.md

 Laptop => Remote computer (connected via ssh) => Docker container

 You want to launch a graphical application inside the Docker container and see the GUI in your laptop.

 Requirements
 ------------

+1. This package requires Python >= 3.9.

-1. If you are launching this script on a server (e.g. DGX) you need to edit the configuration file of the SSH server, which is ```/etc/ssh/sshd_config```, and add the option:
+2. If you are launching this script on a server (e.g. DGX) you need to edit the configuration file of the SSH server, which is ```/etc/ssh/sshd_config```, and add the option: